RunestoneInteractive/overview/_sources/overview.rst

          assert 0,1 == 86355
          assert 2,1 == 86336

+Server Side Python
+------------------

+If the JOBE server has pandas installed we can even use pandas right in the text and have it process data from a file.

+Here is the file it will read from.

 .. datafile:: country_data.csv
     :fromfile: world_countries.csv

-Server Side Python
-------------------

-If the JOBE server has pandas installed we can even use pandas right in the text!

 .. activecode:: pandas
    :language: python3